GENI-NSF/geni-tools/README-omni.txt

    nickname in `omni_config`, if provided, ELSE
  - List of URLs given in `omni_config` aggregates option, if provided, ELSE
  - List of URNs and URLs provided by the selected clearinghouse

+Output directing options:
+ - `-o`: Save result in per-Aggregate files
+ - `-`p (used with `-o`): Prefix for resulting files
+ - `--outputfile`: If supplied, use this output file name: substitute the AM for any `%a`
+ - If not saving results to a file, they are logged.
+ - If `--tostdout` option is supplied (and not `-o`), then instead of logging, print to STDOUT.
+ - File names will indicate the user and which aggregate is represented.
+  - e.g.: `myprefix-imageowner-listimages-localhost-8001.json`

 ==== nicknames ====
 Print / return the known Aggregate and RSpec nicknames, as defined in